Squeezing: from numerical to conceptual problems: The Motion of Massive Particles: Classification

-In quantum optics of {\em coherent photon states}, an important role belongs to the {\em parametric amplification} of Mollow and Glauber \cite{mollow67} (see {\em e.g.} the encyclopedic work of Dodonov \cite{dodonov02}).
-Yet, in the description of massive particles the Heisenberg's evolution of the canonical observables ({\em i.e.}, the "trajectory doctrine" ) receives less attention, even though it allows to extend the optical concepts \cite{wolf04,wolf12}.
+In quantum optics of {\em coherent photon states}, an important role belongs to the {\em parametric amplification} of Mollow and Glauber \cite{mollow67}.
+Yet, in the description of massive particles the Heisenberg's evolution of the canonical observables ({\em i.e.}, the `trajectory picture' ) receives less attention, even though it allows to extend the optical concepts \cite{wolf04,wolf12}.
 This can be of special interest for charged particles in the ion traps, driven by the time dependent fields, coinciding or not with the formula of Paul \cite{paul90}.
-What most interesting here is the case of quite arbitrary periodic potentials.
+The most interesting here is the case of quite arbitrary periodic potentials.